MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-deploy.md

 9. On the next App Service Installer page, follow these steps:

    a.
-In the **Identity Application ID** box, enter the GUID for the app you're using for identity (from Azure AD).
+In the **Identity Application ID** box, enter the GUID for the Identity application you created as part of the [pre-requisites](azure-stack-app-service-before-you-get-started.md).

    b.
 In the **Identity Application certificate file** box, enter (or browse to) the location of the certificate file.